AdobeDocs/cja-apis/src/pages/endpoints/auditlogs/index.md

 ## POST Example 2

 Show me audit logs between June 1st and October 1st where the 'ACTION' was either 'CREATE' OR 'EDIT' OR the 'DESCRIPTION' contained the string 'job' or 'test'.
-The response will only include logs between those dates but the other criteria will be filtered using 'OR' logic.
+The response only includes logs between those dates but the other criteria is filtered using 'OR' logic.

 ```
 {